 Arrival and Welcome

-Once you have arrived at Tromsø Airport*, you will be transferred to the Scandic Ishavshotel in the heart of the city.
+Once you have arrived at Tromsø Airport*, you will be transferred to The Edge Hotel based in the heart of the city.

 After checking in, you can venture out into the city of Tromsø, the self-proclaimed ‘Capital of the North’, where there are many restaurants and cafes to enjoy.